b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Look at this $\pm$ symbol.
 Have you seen it before?
 No?
 Then look at the three sigma rule above.

 The reference values were most likely composed in the following way.
 A large number (let's say 30'000) females gave their blood for testing.
 Hematocrit value was calculated for all of them.
-The distribution was established in a similar way that we did before.
+The distribution was established in a similar way that we did it before.
 The average hematocrit was 42 units, the standard deviation was 5 units.
 The majority of the results (roughly 68%) lie within $\pm$ 1 sd from the mean.
 If so, then we got 42 - 5 = 38, and 42 + 5 = 47.
 And that is how those two values were considered to be the reference values for the population.
 Most likely the same is true for any other reference values you see in your lab result when you [test your blood](https://en.wikipedia.org/wiki/Complete_blood_count) or when you perform other medical examination.

-Example 2.
+**Example 2**

 Let's say a person named Peter lives in Poland.
 Peter approaches the famous IQ test in one of our universities.
 He read on the internet that there are different [intelligence scales](https://en.wikipedia.org/wiki/Intelligence_quotient#Current_tests) used throughout the world.
 His score is 125.
 The standard deviation is 24.
 Is his score high, does it indicate he is gifted (a genius level intellect)?
 Well, in order to be a genius one has to be in the top 2% of the population with respect to their IQ value.
 What is the location of Peter's IQ value in the population.